mverleg/kaggle_otto/dev/pip.md

 After that, if you want to do any neural network stuff, you need Lasagne.
 Just type these two lines:

+	pip install pyparsing==1.5.7
     pip install -r https://raw.githubusercontent.com/dnouri/kfkd-tutorial/master/requirements.txt
     pip install --upgrade git+https://github.com/Lasagne/Lasagne.git

 Check carefully for errors in the middle.
-If there are none, you are done!
+If there are none, you are almost done.
+Just copy `dev/theanorc` to `~/.theanorc` if the later doesn't exist yet (otherwise update it).